Supplementary consultation is now open and will run from 17 July to 14 August 2018.

-Our most recent public consultation ran from Thursday 8 February to Monday 23 April 2018, and is now closed.
+Our previous, full statutory public consultation on the entire scheme ran from Thursday 8 February to Monday 23 April 2018, and is now closed.

-Feedback from this public consultation will help us in our continued development of the scheme to the time when we submit our application for planning consent (known as a Development Consent Order) to the Planning Inspectorate.
+Feedback from both consultations will help us to continue to develop the scheme until we submit our application for planning consent (known as a Development Consent Order) to the Planning Inspectorate.

-The materials we shared during public consultation are all available in the 'Media & Documents' section below.
+The materials we shared during our previous public consultation are all available in the 'Media and Documents' section below.

-The latest public consultation was the latest step in the legal and planning process to apply for a Development Consent Order.
+We will report on what people said at both our statutory and supplementary consultations when we apply for a Development Consent Order.
 For more information about this, see our handy guide to the planning process.

 |2013||A303 feasibility study announced as part of the Autumn Statement|